Given the large amount of computation that simulation studies

 In more realistic scenarios–and especially in simulation experiments which often include heterogeneous methods compared under diverse data-generated processes for a range of sample sizes–tasks can be much less uniform.
 Different groupings of tasks can have profound implications for the overall running time.
 Therefore, it’s important to carefully decide how to arrange your simulation into separate experiments in order to take greatest advantage of the available parallelism.

-distributes the simulation’s replicates evenly across available future
+simChef distributes the simulation’s replicates evenly

-very small tasks as the overhead of distributing computation to workers may outweigh the benefits of parallelism. - When tasks have unbalanced sizes, it can be helpful to group tasks into separate experiments, each of which has tasks of roughly equal duration.
-In spite of the extra overhead, you may find that using a separate
+n>>pvery small tasks as the overhead of distributing computation to workers may outweigh the benefits of parallelism. - When tasks have unbalanced sizes, it can be helpful to group tasks

-, you can copy an existing experiment and modify it so that tasks have similar sizes, repeating this process for each group of similarly-sized tasks. - You can use the
+Experimentfor each task group ends up decreasing the overall simulation running time because workers with small tasks spend less time idly waiting for workers with large tasks to finish.
+Using theclone_fromargument increate_experiment(), you can copy an existing experiment and modify it so that tasks have similar sizes, repeating this process for each group of similarly-sized tasks. - You can use the

-package to get updates as the experiment computation progresses. - Use
+progressrpackage to get updates as the experiment computation progresses. - Use

-works on it’s tasks, including info on memory usage.
+options(simChef.debug = TRUE)to get helpful debugging output as anExperimentworks on it’s tasks, including info on memory usage.
 This may slow things down quite a bit, so don’t use it when you run the full simulation.

 On the roadmap: nested parallelism

-can be split across a few nodes (e.g., using one of the plan in the package future.batchtools
+e.g., DGPs can be split across a few nodes (e.g., using one

 If this is something you’re interested in, please feel free to contribute to the discussion at https://github.com/Yu-Group/simChef/issues/54.